-- Fire must be controlled or contained. - Most line personnel and resources not needed for patrol and mopup are released. - Incident base shut down, reduced, or in the process. - Planning Section Chief has prepared a draft of the fire narrative for the closeout debriefing. - Finance/Administration Section Chief should have most known finance problems resolved.
+- Agency administrator's objectives must by met. - Most line personnel and resources not needed for patrol and mopup are released. - Incident base shut down, reduced, or in the process. - Planning Section Chief has prepared a draft of the fire narrative for the closeout debriefing. - Finance/Administration Section Chief should have most known finance problems resolved.
 Contact made with local unit administrative personnel to hand over incident finance package. - Resource rehabilitation work completed or done to local unit's satisfaction. - Overhead performance ratings are completed. - Incident close-out debriefing with agency administrator.
 (The IMT should have a closed debriefing session prior to meeting with agency administrator.) - Agency administrator(s) or representatives should debrief team and prepare evaluation as soon as possible after release.